michal-h21/make4ht/README.md

 document before its final stage, when it is not important that  all cross-references work.
 It can save quite a lot of the compilation time:

-    make4ht -um draft filename.tex
+    $ make4ht -um draft filename.tex

-More information about the build files can be found in the section \ref{sec:buildfiles}.
+More information about the build files can be found in section \ref{sec:buildfiles}.

 ## Handling of the generated files
 \label{sec:output-dir}

-There are also issues with behaviour of the `t4ht` application.
+There are also issues with the behaviour of the `t4ht` application.
 It reads the `.lg` file generated by the `tex4ht` command.
 This file contains information about the generated files, `CSS` instructions, calls to the external applications, instructions for image conversions, etc.

-`t4ht` can be instructed to copy the generated files to a output directory, but it doesn't preserve directory structure.
+`t4ht` can be instructed to copy the generated files to an output directory, but it doesn't preserve the directory structure.
 When the images are placed in a
 subdirectory, they will be copied to the output directory, losing the directory structure.
 Links will be pointing to a non-existing subdirectory.
 The following command should copy all output files to the correct destinations.

-    make4ht -d outputdir filename.tex
+    $ make4ht -d outputdir filename.tex

 ## Image conversion and post-processing of the generated files